-4. SOCIETAL INFLUENCE
+1159 4.
+SOCIETAL INFLUENCE

-TYY conducts societal influence in different levels and diversified manners.
-Societal influence is conducted at the level of municipality, wellbeing services county, nationally, Europe wide and internationally, for example in cooperation with SYL.
-Internationally the student union promotes the interests of the students of the University of Turku and cooperates with SYL.
+- TYY conducts societal influence in different levels and diversified manners.

+Societal influence is conducted at municipal, well-being county, national and international levels.
+Internationally, the Student Union promotes the interests of the students of the University of Turku and cooperates with SYL.

 Development cooperation is one of the forms of TYY's global influence.
-A significant form of societal influence is the influence in connection with elections.

-The aim of societal influence is to promote the realisation of the objectives defined in the Political Agenda of the Student Union.
+A significant form of societal influence is the influence in connection with elections. - The aim of societal influence is to promote the realisation of the objectives defined in the Political Agenda of the Student Union.
 Lines related to sustainability, environment and development cooperation are part of the societal influence section.
 The lines should take into account ecological, economic, social, cultural and human sustainability.